kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/how/pr_submit.md

 Any of these options will enable you to create your new pull request.

-??? info | The GitHub CLI: `gh`
+/// admonition | The GitHub CLI: `gh`
+    type: info

 GitHub provides the [GitHub CLI](https://cli.github.com/), which gives you access to many of the features of GitHub from your terminal, through the `gh` command.
-The [documention](https://cli.github.com/manual/) covers all the features.
+The [GitHub CLI documention](https://cli.github.com/manual/) covers all the features.

+///

 ### Pull request content